Breast Cancer Prevention

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following risk factors may increase the risk of breast cancer:
+- The following are risk factors for breast cancer:

-- The following protective factors may decrease the risk of breast cancer:
+- The following are protective factors for breast cancer:

 - Cancer prevention clinical trials are used to study ways to prevent cancer.

 - New ways to prevent breast cancer are being studied in clinical trials.